halhen/shoutcast-search/documentation.md

 * Get the five most listened to rock radio stations sorted by bitrate:

 	$ shoutcast-search -g rock --sort=ln5b

+* List the number of listeners and station name of the 50 most listened to stations:

+	$ shoutcast-search -n 50 -f "%l %s"

 ## Automation
 I've have a function in my .bashrc to quickly search and start a station with [mpg123](http://en.wikipedia.org/wiki/Mpg123):